 It’s always best to start your search for a bank loan with the institution that has a branch near your home or office, since you’ll likely need to apply for bank financing in person.
 That said, take a look at Bank of America, Live Oak Bank, and Bankers Healthcare Group, all of which offer specialized veterinary practice loans.

-Do know that it’s not easy to qualify for a bank loan, however, as banks are notoriously risk-averse.
-In your loan application, be prepared to show evidence of steady profitability and a strong credit score, and you may need to provide sufficient collateral, too.
+You should know going in that it’s not easy to qualify for a bank loan, as banks are notoriously risk-averse.
+In your business loan application, be prepared to show evidence of steady profitability and a strong credit score, and you may need to put down collateral as well.

 Ultimately, the only way to know whether you’re eligible for a veterinary business loan from your bank is to speak with them directly.

-Yet another highly coveted loan, SBA 7(a) loans are disbursed by banks but guaranteed by the U.S. Small Business Administration, a federal agency that helps American businesses grow and thrive.
+Yet another highly coveted loan, the SBA 7(a) loan is disbursed by banks but guaranteed by the U.S. Small Business Administration, a federal agency that helps American businesses grow and thrive.
 Because of that government backing, banks are a bit less risk-averse in approving SBA loans, which makes these loans more accessible to borrowers who may not otherwise qualify for bank financing.

-And while the SBA offers several loan programs, SBA 7(a) loans are by far the most flexible, and the most apt for financing several facets of your veterinary practice: purchase equipment, buy real estate to expand your practice, acquire another practice, or use as general working capital, among other approved use-cases.
+While the SBA offers several loan programs, SBA 7(a) loans are by far the most flexible, and the most appropriate for financing several facets of your veterinary practice: purchase equipment, buy real estate to expand your practice, acquire another practice, or use the funds as general working capital, among other approved use cases.

-Online lenders literally exist to offer fast access to capital, particularly for business owners who banks turned down, so they’re much easier to qualify for than traditional institutions.
-The approval and funding process is super-fast, too, which makes this the best option if you need access to funds ASAP.
+Online lenders exist to offer fast access to capital, particularly for business owners who banks turned down, so they’re much easier to qualify for than traditional institutions.
+The approval and funding processes are super-fast, too, which makes this the best option if you need access to funds ASAP.

 Almost every small business owner, vets included, can benefit from having a business line of credit in their back pocket.
-Other than a credit card, these renewable resources are one of the most effective financing tools for accessing emergency cash—whether you need to furnish wages for a new group of hires, replace a broken piece of equipment, or meet increased demand after launching a successful small business marketing initiative.
+These renewable resources are one of the most effective financing tools for accessing emergency cash—whether you need to furnish wages for a new group of veterinary assistants, replace a broken piece of equipment, or meet increased demand after promoting your practice.

-The great thing about a business line of credit is that you don’t need to tap into it—or, as a result, pay interest on it—until you need those funds.
-Just pull whatever amount you need, when you need it.
-After you’ve repaid what you owe, your line will replenish itself back to its original amount.
+The great thing about a business line of credit is that you don’t need to tap into it—or pay interest on it—until you actually need the funds.
+Just withdraw whatever amount you need, when you need it.
+After you’ve repaid what you owe, your line will replenish itself back to the original amount.

-Lots of online lenders offer business lines of credit, so these loans are easier to qualify for, and faster to receive, than bank or SBA loans.
+Lots of banks and online lenders offer business lines of credit.
 Plus, lines of credit work well in tandem with other forms of financing.
 Use your line of credit to supplement an existing term loan, or to tide you over while you apply for larger loans and wait for funds to come through.

 Other than your skills and experience, as a vet you rely on your equipment to take the best possible care of your patients—but that equipment doesn’t come cheap.
 That’s why vets who need to purchase, lease, or upgrade their most crucial tools should first consider equipment financing.

 In this scenario, you’ll approach your lender with a quote for the equipment you need.
 Depending on the equipment’s value, your lender will front you 80%-90% of the cash you need to purchase those tools (if your credit is excellent, you might qualify for up to 100% financing).
 Just like any other loan, you’ll repay your lender, plus interest, over a predetermined amount of time—and when you’ve met your debt obligation, you’ll fully own that equipment.
 With leases, you won’t own the equipment at the end of the lease term, but you will have the option to purchase the equipment.

-Equipment loans are self-collateralized, which means that if a borrower defaults, the lender will simply reclaim the equipment they’re financing.
-That’s a built-in safety net, so in general lenders are more willing to furnish equipment loans to applicants with challenged credit scores.
+Equipment financing is self-collateralized, which means that if a borrower defaults, the lender will simply reclaim the equipment they’re financing.
+That’s a built-in safety net, so in general lenders are more willing to furnish equipment loans and leases to applicants with challenged credit scores.

-Separating your personal and business expenses is important for so many reasons (including tax purposes).
+It’s important to separate your personal and business expenses for many reasons, including tax and accounting purposes.
 But in particular, responsibly using a business credit card can help you build business credit, which may help you secure bigger veterinary business loans down the line.
-Plus, credit limits for business credit cards are higher than those for consumer credit cards, which gives you much more flexibility to make large purchases without worrying about maxing out your line.
-Not to mention, too, that your business will benefit from your card’s special perks.
+The credit limits for business credit cards are higher than those for consumer credit cards, which gives you much more flexibility to make large purchases without worrying about maxing out your line.
+Not to mention, your business could benefit from your card’s cash back and rewards points.

 The right business credit card for your veterinary practice mainly depends on what your personal credit score will qualify you for, as well as the perks and rewards you want to take advantage of.
 But it’s safe to say that every business owner can use a little extra cash—so you can’t go wrong by opting for a cash back card.
 The Capital One Spark Cash for Business is an especially solid choice: Every time you swipe, you’ll get 2% cash back, with no limit to the amount of cash you can earn.

 Remember, though, that these loans aren’t all mutually exclusive.
-In particular, business lines of credit make excellent supplementary resources to larger term loans, and every small business owner should have a good business credit card in their pocket (and use it responsibly).
+In particular, business lines of credit make excellent supplementary resources to larger term loans, and every small business owner should have a good business credit card in their pocket.

-And, of course, the business loan that’s really best for your practice is the one you can qualify for and afford.
-Contact a loan specialist who can help you crunch the numbers, so you can spend your time and energy on taking care of your animals.
+Of course, the business loan that’s really best for your practice is the one you can qualify for and afford.
+Contact a Fundera loan specialist who can help you crunch the numbers, so you can spend your time and energy on taking care of your animals.